udexon/Phosway/EMYL_Instagram_PhosGraph.md

 How to use them?
 Need a micropayment system PhosPay to monetize information in PhosGraph, just like how MAGAF make money, but more transparent, open, small amounts.

-In conventional model MAGAF, (data code money) 3 elements interact with each other.
-So in Phosway, (data code money) = ( PhosGraph PhosCloud PhosPay ).
-We can just replicate MAGAF and make money?

-MAGAF CDM model is not transparent.
-Hence difficult to analyze.
-But Phos CDM model is transparent, can analyze.
-Use Phos CDM to infer MAGAF CDM!!

-Science and mathematics are about exploring relationships of 3 or more variables.
-There are infinite number of variables.
-To reduce them is part of analysis.
-3 is a number between 2 and more than 3.
-So ….

-Y = F X
-M = C D

-Just like GNU cloned Unix, Phosway just need to clone MAGAF, we already win, because of our zero costs and more efficient profit sharing scheme via PhosPay.

-A to Z
-A = Start from Online tipping.
-Z = So main activity is clone MAGAF.

-Cloning MAGAF is not rocket science.
-There are enough free software programmers to do so.
-They only need PhosPay so that their efforts can be directed, instead of Brownian random direction at the moment.

 2. User B tips IG1.